Drew-Watson-117/HPC_Project/README.md

 - Use `MPI_Gatherv` to collect results from each thread to the root thread(rank 0).
 - Rank 0 writes results to `cpu_distributed_out.raw`
 - MPI is shut down.

+### GPU Shared Memory Algorithm

+### Instruction for build and execution on CHPC
+- To run the GPU share memory implementation, get a gpu allocation.
+Make sure the CudaToolkit module is loaded with `module load cuda/12.2.0`.
+Then run `$ bash ./run_gpu_shared.sh`.